tomwhite007/rename-angular-component/README.md

 Rename Angular components, directives, and services - including their filenames, class names and selectors all in one go

-Currently works with these Angular features:
+Works with these Angular features:

 - components
 - directives